hariesramdhani/scrapplier/README.md

 # scrapplier
 A python package to scrape school and products information from the supplier website all across the United Kingdom.
 Scrapplier built on top of `undetected-chromedriver` and works well on dynamic websites.
-In the current version it supports more than 15 suppliers and can scrape the data from School level to Variant level
+In the current version it supports more than 15 suppliers and can scrape the data from School level to Variant level.
+Scrapplier was created as part of the CTC-31 Hackathon.

 ## Installation
 - Open your terminal and create a new environment